Leverage efficiency: Tests of leverage efficiency in historical data

 \Fref{l_opt_expanding} illustrates the convergence of $\loptc \to 1$ over time, but provides no information regarding the typicality of the time series.
-Further insight into the dynamics of $\loptc$ can be gained by examining time series for fixed window lengths. \Fref{l_opt_simple}~(a) shows $\loptc$ for the simple case for windows ranging from 5 years to 40 years as a function of the end date of the window. \Fref{l_opt_simple}~(b) shows the same for the complex case, which we claim is a more realistic simulation of market conditions and practices.
-From the strong fluctuations over short time scales emerges attractive behavior consistent with both the strong and weak forms of the stochastic efficiency hypothesis.
-The effects of the stickiness of the points $\loptc=0$ and $\loptc=1$ in the complex model are clearly visible and lend additional support to both forms of the hypothesis as it applies to real markets.
-In particular, over the last decade or so optimal leverage for the 20- and 40-year periods remained close to unity.
-This may be seen as an evolution of the market system towards strong stochastic efficiency over the course of the last half century.
+Further insight into the dynamics of $\loptc$ can be gained by examining time series for fixed window lengths. \Fref{l_opt_simple} shows $\loptc$ for the simple case for windows ranging from one to twenty years as a function of the end date of the window.
+From the strong fluctuations over short time scales emerges attractive behavior consistent with the leverage efficiency hypothesis.
+For the complex case (not shown) the effects of the stickiness of the points $\loptc=0$ and $\loptc=1$ are visible, and lend additional support to the hypothesis as it applies to real markets.